sourcemonkey-team/sourcemonkey-frontend/README.md

 # Sourcemonkey Frontend

-##Sourceonkey is an Online HTML, CSS und Javascript Editor.
+##Sourcemonkey is an Online HTML, CSS und Javascript Editor.

 # Work in progress